-For the Fall 2023 BCOP certification examination, please refer to the Oncology Pharmacy Content Outline found here for details.
+For the Fall 2023 BCOP certification examination and forward, please refer to the Oncology Pharmacy Content Outline found here for details.

 Pharmacists who earn the designation Board Certified Oncology Pharmacist® (BCOP) will be required to maintain their certification over a seven year period by completing one of the following professional development activities:

 Achieving a passing score on the 100-item recertification examination for the Oncology Pharmacy Specialty in their seventh year following initial certification;